 In “The Europeans”, Tina Barney set out to take pictures of whealty families from various countries in Europe.
 The pictures were all in large format and had a more formal, arranged approach than her previous photographs of family and friends.

 What is interesting about Barney’s approach in The Europeans is how her style, used with family and friends, translates into total strangers.
-This has similarities to what I am experiencing with this assignment, as I am not that familiar with the area I am photographing.
+This has similarities to what I am experiencing with shooting assignment 1, as I am not that familiar with the area I am photographing.
 Unlike her previous pictures, the ones in The Europeans do not have the feeling of candour and familiarity that you could feel in her previous work.
 There is still that perception of arrangement, of meticulous preparation, but while in previous work one could be left to wonder if the picture was taken casually, in this case there are no doubt as to the formality of proceedings.
 It is possible that she wanted to convey those feelings, as part of her study of European nobility and wealth, but we do not know to what extent she knew the people being portrayed, and some of the titles, such as “The British Cousins“, leave you with the impression that she may have been somehow related to the subjects.
 It is this ambiguity that adds to the rigurosity of her approach to result in pictures that feels distinctly more distant than her previous work.